Bow Valley College / Community Learning Network

 Literacy for Life Foundation

-This 1-day training will provide opportunities for the participants to gain the understanding they need to be flexible and adaptable when training others in technology.
+This training will provide opportunities for the participants to gain the understanding they need to be flexible and adaptable when training others in technology.
 This interactive session will provide tools that participants can use to encourage learners to identify common concepts, structures and navigational methods, rather than a “step-by-step, how-to “approach”.
 Facilitation/instruction is based on best practice in adult learning and brain learning.
 Strategies and activities that can be used with adult learners will be modeled throughout the day.
 Participants must bring their own device (phone, tablet, computer etc.) as well as ear phone/buds.
 Some preparation is required (maximum ½ hour) and an email will be sent out a few weeks prior with the information.
 Participants should have a good background in technology.

 Learning Objectives: